-- an optical phenomenon, usually in polar regions, in which the snow-covered ground blends into a uniformly white sky, greatly reducing the visibility of shadows, the horizon, etc. and one's sense of direction or distance
+- an optical phenomenon in which the snow-covered ground blends into a uniformly white sky, greatly reducing the visibility of shadows, the horizon, etc. and one's sense of direction or distance